nadsbuhdha/portfolio-project-2/README.md

-Score update | Users locally stored score to be displayed | Pass Score update | Score to display if a positive score and red if a negative score | Pass Game Over Message | Different game over message to be displayed to user depending on the score | Pass Play again button | Play again and home buttons to increase insize when hovered hover | Pass
+Score update | Users locally stored score to be displayed | Pass Score update | Score to display if a positive score and red if a negative score | Pass Game Over Message | Different game over message to be displayed to user depending on the score | Pass Play again button | Play again and home buttons to increase in size when hovered hover | Pass

 ### Form
 Feature | Test | Outcome
 --- | --- | ---
-Form | Form to require users to sumbit all relevant information | Pass Score input | Score input disabled for user and automatically updated with user score | Pass Form | Form to accurately submit all data | Pass
+Form | Form to require users to submit all relevant information | Pass Score input | Score input disabled for user and automatically updated with user score | Pass Form | Form to accurately submit all data | Pass